Crosby starts 18th season with a bang, Pens top Coyotes 6-2 - NewsBreak

 Zucker, who dealt with various injuries last season, made it 2-0 less than 3 minutes later with by firing a one-timer from just above the right circle.
 Guentzel pushed the lead to three 5:12 into the first by flipping a shot into an empty net on the power play.

-Arizona didn't win a game during the preseason and looked overmatched for the first 25 minutes or so before briefly giving the Penguins a scare.
+Arizona didn't win a game during the preseason and looked overmatched for the first 25 minutes or so before Ritchie's two power-play goals briefly gave the Penguins a scare.

-Ritchie's first goal 16:10 into the second briefly quieted the sellout crowd but Malkin re-ignited it just before the end of the period when he pounded home a rebound off a Crosby shot to restore a three-goal lead.

-Ritchie's second goal 4:46 into the third brought the Coyotes back within two.
-Jarry then withstood a serious push from Arizona before Rust — who like Malkin and Letang signed a lengthy new deal to stay in Pittsburgh — put it away with a goal from just outside the crease with 4:59 to play.
+“We fought pretty hard the last two periods,” Ritchie said.
+“It was definitely better.
+We obviously have some work to do.”

-NOTES: Arizona rookie F Dylan Guenther, the club's 2021 first-round pick, was a healthy scratch after making the team as a 19-year-old.
-The Coyotes also scratched Ds Patrik Nemeth and Juuso Valimaki. ...
-Pittsburgh scratched D Chad Ruhwedel and C Teddy Blueger, who is recovering from an upper-body injury. ...
+NOTES: Arizona rookie F Dylan Guenther, the club's 2021 first-round pick, was a healthy scratch after making the team as a 19-year-old. ...
 Pittsburgh went 2 for 6 on the power play.
 The Coyotes were 2 for 5 with the man advantage.

 UP NEXT